zmorehouse/COMP1720-Winds-Of-Aeolia/references.md

 - [1] Myself, 2024.
 Wind Audio

 ## Inspiration
+After discovering the Aeolian harp, I did some research into the instrument and its history.
+Some links I found useful, alongside some works that influenced my own are linked below.
 - [1] Ralf Kleemann.
 2012.
 Wind Harp - Aeolian Harp on the Irish coast.
 Retrieved from https://www.youtube.com/watch?v=rmP5XaNYlkI
 - [2] Lisa Spalding.
 2021.
 Analysis of an Aeolian Harp.
 Retrieved from https://bpb-us-w2.wpmucdn.com/wp.wpi.edu/dist/8/428/files/2021/05/AnalysisofanAeolianHarp.pdf
 - [3] J. M. W. Turner.
 1890.
 Thompson’s Aeolian Harp.
 Retrieved from https://www.artsy.net/artwork/jmw-turner-thompsons-aeolian-harp
 - [4] Britannica.
 2024.
 Aoelian Harp.
 Retrieved from https://www.britannica.com/art/Aeolian-harp

-*For best results, please dont use Firefox.
+*For best results, please dont use Firefox when viewing the sketch.
 The sketch lags it out for unknown reasons*